jeursmine/Jasmine_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_4Cy8AbWqvQ?si=k65Cnbasy8dO3p2p" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my first milestone, I essentially tested all sensors and components on my breadboard individually before wiring them all up onto the circuit.
+For my first milestone, I essentially tested all of the sensors and components on my breadboard individually before wiring them all up together onto the circuit(see schematics).

 My IoT Smart Lamp integrates several sensors and components, including the DHT11 (temperature/humidity sensor), HC-SR501 (motion detector), photoresistor (light sensor), a NeoPixel 12-LED ring, and an ESP8266 microcontroller.

 The project mainly relies on the ESP8266, a Wi-Fi-enabled microcontroller that allows all connected components to send and receive data over the internet.
 The DHT11 sensor measures both temperature and humidity.
 It uses a humidity sensor (which detects changes in capacitance) and a thermistor (which detects temperature changes via resistance).
 These readings are processed internally and output as digital data.
 The HC-SR501 motion sensor uses infrared to detect motion by sensing heat changes in its surroundings, signaling when movement is detected.
-The NeoPixel ring consists of 12 individually addressable RGB LEDs, each with its own integrated circuit.
+The NeoPixel ring consists of 16 individually addressable RGB LEDs, each with its own integrated circuit.
 This allows for custom color and brightness control, adding a visual and aesthetic element to the lamp.
 Lastly, the photoresistor (or light-dependent resistor) adjusts brightness based on ambient light levels by varying its resistance depending on light exposure.

 Together, these components provide a functional and customizable smart lamp system: